alifalmr/alifalmr/README.md

 ### Hello everyone 👋
 I am Alifa who is capable of doing Manual Testing and Automation testing using Cucumber, Selenium, and Serenity BDD in Java programming language for testing a website and API.
 So I am seeking a Quality Assurance Engineer opportunity.
-Although I am a Bachelor of Science in Physics, I am a fast learner who can make a website with
-HTML, CSS, PHP, MySQL, and MySQL for my undergraduate thesis.
 I hope we can improve together. 😁

 ## ⚒ Skills
 * Programming Language: Java, Gherkin, SQL, C++, Python